alemart/encantar-js/docs/faq.md

 ## What is encantAR.js?

 encantAR.js is a standalone GPU-accelerated Augmented Reality engine for the web.
-The name derives from the Portuguese and Spanish word _encantar_, which means: to enchant, to delight, to love, to fascinate, to put a magical spell.
+The name derives from the Portuguese and Spanish word _encantar_, which means: to enchant, to delight, to love, to fascinate, to put a magical spell on someone or something. :sparkles:

 ## What is WebAR?